 - Make contact early.
-Get your relationship off to a good start by contacting them early in the year with a memo or newsletter.
-Outline the year's course work and let them know you'll be happy to meet with them during the year. - Invite both parents and caregivers.
+Get your relationship off to a good start by contacting parents early in the year with an email or newsletter.
+Outline the year's coursework and let them know you'll be happy to meet with them during the year.
+Check with your administrators for your school's policy on parent/guardian communication. - Invite both parents and caregivers.
 Encourage the involved adults to attend when possible.
 Misunderstandings are less common if both parents hear what you have to say, and you can gauge the kind of support the child has.
 Remember: Each parent/caregiver may not be available.
-Be careful not to unwittingly hurt a child's feelings by assuming it's easy to schedule. - Get the name and relationship right.
+Be careful not to unwittingly hurt a child's feelings by assuming meetings are easy to schedule. - Get the name and relationship right.
 Assume nothing.
-Check your records ahead of time to make sure you have the names right.
-Don't assume that the gray-haired man is a grandfather, either.
+Check your records ahead of time to make sure you have the names and pronunciation right.
+Don't assume that the grayhaired man is a grandfather.
 Ask. - Allow enough time.
-Twenty to 30 minutes is usually adequate.
-If you're scheduling back-to-back conferences, allow 10 minutes or so between each. - Plan ahead.
-Have in mind a general but flexible outline of what you're going to say. - Greet guests near the entrance they'll use.
-You'll alleviate anxiety and frustration and visitors will feel more welcome. - Use body language.
+Twenty to thirty minutes is usually adequate.
+If you're scheduling back-to-back conferences, allow ten minutes or so between each. - Plan ahead.
+Have in mind a general-but flexible outline of what you're going to say. - Greet guests near the entrance they'll use.
+You'll alleviate anxiety and frustration, and visitors will feel more welcome.

+- Use body language.
 Nonverbal cues set the mood of the conference.
-Smile, nod, make eye contact and lean forward slightly.
+Smile, nod, make eye contact, and lean forward slightly.
 You'll appear interested and approving. - Forget the jargon.
-Education jargon like "criterion-referenced testing," "perceptual skills," and "least restrictive environment" is a turn-off; put it in plain English. - Turn the other cheek.
-If you run into a parent/caregiver who is abusive and hostile, try not to be rude.
-Try to listen without getting defensive. - Ask for opinions.
-Let it be known that you're interested, eager to answer questions, and that you'll work with them throughout the year. - Focus on strengths.
+Education jargon like "criterion-referenced testing," "perceptual skills," and "least restrictive environment" is a turn-off. - Turn the other cheek.
+If you run into a parent/ caregiver who is abusive or hostile, maintain your professionalism.
+Try to listen objectively without getting defensive. - Ask for opinions.
+Let it be known that you're interested, eager to answer questions, and will work with them throughout the year. - Focus on strengths.
 It's very easy for parents to feel defensive because many of them see their own faults in their children.
-You can help by reviewing the child's strengths and areas of need, rather than by dwelling on criticism or by stressing weaknesses. - Be ready for questions.
+You can help by reviewing the child's strengths and areas of need, rather than by dwelling on criticism or stressing weaknesses. - Be ready for questions.
 Be prepared to answer specific questions such as: What is my child's ability level?
 Is my child working up to his/her ability level?
 How is my child doing in specific subjects?
 Does my child cause any trouble?
-Does my child have any specific skills or abilities in schoolwork?
+Does my child have any specific skills or abilities in schoolwork? - Get your papers organized in advance.
+Assemble your grade book, test papers, samples of the student's work, attendance records, and other pertinent data ahead of time.